MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/semantic-kernel-components.md

 This allows the possibility of creating functionality that is described using human language instead of actual code.
 Separating functionality into functions like this allows the AI model to reason about this separately and can lead to higher success rates.

-Using prompt templates as functions can result in rahter complex flows.
+Using prompt templates as functions can result in rather complex flows.
 E.g. consider the scenario where a prompt template `A` is registered as a plugin.
 At the same time a different prompt template `B` may be passed to the kernel to start the chat completion flow. `B` could have a hardcoded call to `A`.
 This would result in the following steps: